NiklasRosenstein/pydoc-markdown/README.md

 - Support `additional_search_path` key in configuration
 - Render headers as HTML `<hX>` tags rather than Markdown tags, so we assign a proper ID to them
+- Fix #21 -- AttributeError: 'module' object has no attribute 'signature'

 ### v2.0.0